11 reasons why the Australian Cobberdog is the ideal pet

 3. Good with kids and elderly people

 It has a gentle and affectionate nature and is sensitive to the needs of children and older adults.
-It is always happy to play with children or go out on a stroll.
+It is always happy to play with children or go out on a stroll, which is part of why it’s also worth a look for seniors looking for a calm but engaged companion – see our list of best dog breeds for seniors for more options.

 5. Easy to care for

-Nobody likes cleaning copious amounts of dog hair, and since the Australian Cobberdog does not shed, this is one item to strike off from your cleaning list.
+Nobody likes cleaning copious amounts of dog hair, and since the Australian Cobberdog sheds very little, this is one item to strike off from your cleaning list.
 Cobberdogs enjoy human attention and companionship and love following people around even into the bathroom.
 However, if they have to be left alone during the day, they are capable of entertaining themselves with a toy or by simply staring outside.

 6. Very perceptive